-Hemophilia B, Factor IX Gene Known Mutation Screening
+Hemophilia B, F9 Gene Known Mutation, Whole Blood

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

 Hemophilia B, factor IX deficiency, is an X-linked recessive bleeding disorder with an incidence of about 1 per 30,000 live male births.
-This occurs as a result of mutations in the factor IX (fIX) gene.
-As many as one-third of hemophiliacs have no affected family members, reflecting a high mutation rate (de novo mutations).
-Hemophilia B affects males, however, all male offspring will be normal and although all female offspring will be obligatory carriers, they rarely have symptomatic bleeding.
-In contrast, female offspring of carriers of hemophilia B have a 50% chance of being carriers themselves, and each male offspring has a 50% chance of being affected.
+It occurs as a result of mutations in the factor IX (F9) gene.
+As many as one-third of hemophiliacs have no affected family members, which reflects a high mutation rate in the F9 gene (ie, de novo mutations).
+Hemophilia B affects males; however, all male offspring from an affected male will be normal.
+Although all female offspring of affected males will be obligatory carriers, they rarely have symptomatic bleeding.
+In contrast, female offspring of female carriers of hemophilia B have a 50% chance of being carriers themselves, and each male offspring has a 50% chance of being affected.

-Based on factor IX activity, hemophilia B is classified as severe (factor IX activity <1%), moderate (factor IX activity 2%-5%), and mild (factor IX activity 6%-40%) depending on the molecular defect.
-In males, low factor IX activity level establishes the diagnosis of hemophilia B, however, the wide range of normal factor IX activity precludes an accurate assessment of carrier status in females, thus making molecular testing essential in assessment of carrier status.
+Based on factor IX activity, hemophilia B is classified as severe (factor IX activity <1%), moderate (factor IX activity 1%-5%), or mild (factor IX activity >5%-40%).
+In males, low factor IX activity level establishes the diagnosis of hemophilia B. However, the wide range of normal factor IX activity precludes an accurate assessment of carrier status in females, thus making molecular testing essential in assessment of carrier status.

-Carrier testing of females in whom familial fIX genotype is known
+Carrier testing of females in whom the familial F9 genotype is known

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-Special Coagulation Clinic/Laboratory and/or Medical Genetics consultations are available for DNA diagnosis cases, and may be especially helpful in complex cases or in situations where the diagnosis is atypical or uncertain.
+Special Coagulation Clinic/Laboratory and Medical Genetics consultations are available for DNA diagnosis cases, and may be especially helpful in complex cases or in situations where the diagnosis is atypical or uncertain.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.